michaelpmaley/homebridge-alarmdecoderplatform/README.md

     - **Custom Key** = "message"   (do not include the quotes)
     - **Custom Value** = "{{message}}"   (do not include the quotes)

+Notification events, for reference:
+- Alarm system is triggered
+- Alarm system stops signaling
+- A panic has been detected
+- A fire is detected
+- Alarm system is armed
+- Alarm system is disarmed
+- A zone is faulted
+- A zone has been restored
+- A zone has been bypassed
+- Power status has changed
+- A low battery has been detected
+- The AlarmDecoder has rebooted
+- A relay has changed

 **IMPORTANT:** Assumes the default message strings, so don't customize them.
-For reference:
-- The AlarmDecoder has finished booting.
+Default message strings, for reference:
 - The alarm system has been triggered on zone {zone_name} ({zone})!
 - The alarm system has stopped signaling the alarm for zone {zone_name} ({zone}).
 - The alarm system has been armed.
+- The AlarmDecoder has finished booting.
+- A zone has been bypassed.
 - The alarm system has been disarmed.
 - There is a fire!
 - Low battery detected.
 - Panic!
 - Power status has changed to {status}.
 - A relay has changed.
-- A zone has been bypassed.
 - Zone {zone_name} ({zone}) has been faulted.
 - Zone {zone_name} ({zone}) has been restored.